Dong Ho Painting: The Cultural Beauty of Folk Art

 artist draws dong ho painting

-Dong Ho paintings are produced through many stages, using different materials.
+Dong Ho paintings are produced in many stages using different materials.

 However, it can be divided into two basic steps of painting: the stage of creating patterns or carving patterns on wooden boards and the stage of drawing or painting pictures.